slimndap/jeero/readme.txt

 == Changelog ==

+= 1.27 =
+* Added a WP filter to alter the number of items imported during each pickup.

 = 1.26 =

-* Images with dynamic files no longer result in multiple images inside the media library.
+* Images with dynamic filenams no longer result in multiple images inside the media library.
 * Imported images can now use alt texts from the ticketing system (if available).

 = 1.25 =